Discover more from Popular Fintech

 Four McKinsey & Co charts that should make anyone bullish about Fintech companies

-McKinsey & Co are famous for their insightful research and beautifully looking charts.
+McKinsey & Co are famous for its insightful research and beautifully looking charts.
 I have selected four charts from various McKinsey and Co studies that illustrate the size of the business opportunity for Fintech companies in payments, wealth management, neobanking, and insurance.
 I hope these charts will help you better understand why Fintechs are getting so much attention from entrepreneurs and investors around the globe (spoiler: every corner of the financial services industry is a massive opportunity!).
 Enjoy!

 McKinsey & Co estimates the global payments revenue to reach $2.6 trillion globally by 2025 (implying annual growth of 7% from 2020).
-In their estimations, McKinsey & Co include revenue from all types of payments, including card and non-card, commercial and retail, as well as domestic and cross-border payments.
+In their estimations, McKinsey & Co includes revenue from all types of payments, including card and non-card, commercial and retail, as well as domestic and cross-border payments.

-Paypal, Square and Stripe are the first Fintech companies that come to my mind when thinking about payments and the massive opportunity it presents.
+Paypal, Square, and Stripe are the first Fintech companies that come to my mind when thinking about payments and the massive opportunity it presents.
 However, “Buy Now Pay Later” players, such as Affirm and Klarna, are also payment companies, as their solutions replace credit cards in online payments.
 Moreover, Venmo and Cash App started as payment wallets providing consumers with more convenient and cheaper ways to pay.
 Finally, one should not forget the new generation of payment processors, such as Adyen and Marqeta, that might not be visible to the end consumers, but are in the same race of disrupting incumbents in the payments space.

 In short, the payments industry is already a massive opportunity and continues to grow globally.
 Thus, I expect more and more Fintech companies to attack the space with innovative solutions.